-Staff who are unable to work due to displaying COVID-19 symptoms will be required to report this to the school through the screener and the absences reported.
+Staff who are unable to work due to displaying COVID-19 symptoms will be required to report this to the school through the screener when in high level or to their supervisor in low/medium level, and the absences reported.
 Staff will also report to their direct Supervisor and Human Resources.
-Human Resources will work with staff to understand the possibility of remote work or the types of leave that may be applicable based on the facts, law, policy, and CBAs.
-Please see Appendix B for information on Working from Home Guidelines.
+Human Resources will work with staff to understand the possibility of remote work or the types of leave that may be applicable based on the facts, law, policy, and CBAs.Please follow WISD Remote Work Policy for guidance.